New 🐳 Now also supports Docker — Podman or Docker, your choice

 • Explicit host command approval Claude can only run host commands that you have explicitly approved.
 A persistent allowlist means you only say yes once per command.

-• Container-level isolation Each project lives in its own Podman container.
+• Container-level isolation Each project lives in its own container.
 Compromised dependencies in one project can't reach another.

 • Symlink trick for .env files Move secrets outside the workspace and symlink them back.
 The container never sees them; your app still works.